in-sight-it/Making-the-Hidden-Visible/publications.md

 A selection of academic publications and media appearances related to IN-SIGHT.it:

+**Academic publications**

+- Becker, Christoph, Niels ten Oever, and Riccardo Nanni.
+(2022) [The Standardisation of Lawful Interception Technologies in the 3GPP: Interrogating 5G and Surveillance Amid US-China Competition](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4167105) TPRC 2022 conference, 2022. https://doi.org/10.2139/ssrn.4167105.

+- ten Oever, Niels, and Stefania Milan.
+(2022) [The Making of International Communication Standards: Towards a Theory of Power in Standardization](https://journals.open.tudelft.nl/jos/article/view/6205) Journal of Standardisation 1.
+TU Delft.
+DOI: (https://doi.org/10.18757/jos.2022.6205)

+- Li, Xue., Magliacane, Sara., and Groth, Paul.
+(2021) [The Challenges of Cross-Document Coreference Resolution for Email](https://dl.acm.org/doi/abs/10.1145/3460210.3493573) in: Proceedings of the 11th on Knowledge Capture Conference 2021.
+DOI: (doi:-0.1145/3460210.3493573)

+- ten Oever, Niels, and Milan, Stefania.
+(2021) 'The Making of International Communication Standards' in: Conference Proceedings of 11th International Conference on Standardisation and Innovation in Information Technology (SIIT 2021)

+- ten Oever, Niels (2021) [Norm conflict in the governance of transnational and distributed infrastructures: the case of Internet routing](https://www.tandfonline.com/doi/pdf/10.1080/14747731.2021.1953221), Globalizations, DOI: (doi:10.1080/14747731.2021.1953221)

+- ten Oever, Niels (2021) [“This is not how we imagined it”: Technological affordances, economic drivers, and the Internet architecture imaginary](https://journals.sagepub.com/doi/full/10.1177/1461444820929320).
+New Media & Society.
+2021;23(2):344-362. (doi:10.1177/1461444820929320)

 **Postition Papers**
 ten Oever, Niels.
 [Towards the Multistakeholder Imposition of Internet Sanctions](https://techpolicy.press/towards-the-multistakeholder-imposition-of-internet-sanctions/) (2022)